haiwera-silk-cd/magento-devdocs/guides/v2.0/test/js/jasmine.md

   - test
 ---

 Magento uses a custom [Grunt] task named `spec` to run Jasmine tests.
-The task collects the tests from `<magento_root_dir>dev/tests/js/jasmine/tests` and can be run for a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+The task collects the tests from `<magento_root_dir>dev/tests/js/jasmine/tests` and can be run for a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.

 ## Prepare environment